Any Kind of Totalitarianism Is Abusive

 It only stands to reason, if God doesn’t impose Himself on the wider community then it seems imperative that Christians shouldn’t either, even Christians in government.
 Maybe I should say especially Christians in government.

 We are free to be right or wrong and the fact is NONE of us are entirely right.
-That applies to those who aren’t believers and even to those who are.
-If you think a nation is Christian only if the government is be absolutely Christian, I would ask which version should it be?
+That applies to those who aren’t believers as well as to those who are.
+If you think a nation is Christian only if the government is absolutely Christian, I would ask which version should it be?
 The variations are too many to count.

 To be sure, God is in complete control of natural laws – not to be confused with natural events – but He does not control human affairs.
 He gave us plenty of information to influence how we understand and manage human interactions, but He doesn’t force His will in these matters.